 The new program, expected to release in early 2019, will be data-driven and performance based, but will include those critical best practices needed to move the needle on local sustainability conditions.
 Our intention is to scale our work globally and support cities and communities around the world on their sustainability journey.

 The newly released STAR Resilience Guide presents information, metrics, and case studies that you can use to measure local resilience, recognize connected community systems, learn about best practices, and start setting a path towards becoming a more resilient and sustainable community.

 STAR is now a part of the LEED for Cities & Communities program at USGBC.
 We may have moved, but we’re still ready to support you in your local sustainability efforts.
 Whether you are interested in benchmarking your community’s performance, tracking indicators, or rolling up your sleeves and making on the ground improvements, we’re here to help.

-The STAR Community Rating SystemTM supports best practices that move the needle on community-level conditions and outcomes.
-Learn how cities and counties are using STAR to affect positive change in their communities by viewing case studies and webinars.
+The STAR Community Rating System supports best practices that move the needle on community-level conditions and outcomes.
+Learn how cities and counties have used STAR to affect positive change in their communities by viewing case studies and webinars.

 Is your community STAR-Certified?
 Find out who is using our data-driven approach to assessing social, economic and environmental progress.Search Our Live Map